cfricke1/sphinx-template/source/bibliography/index.rst

 R. (Director).
 (2019, October 25).
 React Conf 2019 Day 1 [Video file].
 Retrieved February 11, 2021, from https://www.youtube.com/watch?v=UxoX2faIgDQ

-This video is extremely long but gives a ton of detail on absolutley everything you need to know about React.
+This video is extremely long but gives a ton of detail on absolutely everything you need to know about React.
 I did not watch the entire video, as it runs for nine hours, but I was able to skip through and watch bits and pieces.
 This conference video tells you everything from the basics